 Staph is the shortened name for Staphylococcus (staf-uh-low-KAH-kus),

-These bacteria live harmlessly on many skin surfaces, especially around the nose,
+bacteria live harmlessly on many skin surfaces, especially around the nose, mouth,

-mouth, genitals, and anus.
-But if the skin is punctured or broken, staph bacteria
+genitals, and anus.
+But if the skin is punctured or broken, staph bacteria can enter

 What Are the Signs & Symptoms of a Staph Skin Infection?